Meltrust/hello-rails/README.md

 # Hello rails

-> Small app to test how react-rails gem works..
+> Small app to test how react-rails gem works.

 ## Built With